 UCAN is working to address Chicago's violence epidemic in a comprehensive way.
 UCAN treats the complex trauma experienced by Chicago's at-risk young people, while connecting them with caring adult mentors and employment opportunities.
 All Funds raised through the Polar Peace March will support UCAN's violence prevention programming in the underserved neighborhood of North Lawndale.

-Our Polar Peace March from the past two years were huge successes!
+The Polar Peace March has been hugely successful the past two years!
 Hundreds of participants marched to express that it is time to Stop the Violence and #StartTheLove, raising over $89,000 to prevent youth violence in Chicago!

 St.Pauls United Church of Christ is the host of the 2017 Polar Peace March!
 To learn more about St. Pauls, click here.
-Learn how St. Pauls began the ucan program 45 years ago.
+Learn how St. Pauls began the Ucan program over 145 years ago.